 - pressure on the bladder or bowels

-The doctor will consider many factors when deciding on a treatment plan.
-Some of these factors include:
+Factors a doctor will consider when deciding on a treatment plan include:

 - size of the fibroids

 Before menopause, fibroids can affect fertility.
 After menopause, most people do not need treatment for fibroids unless the fibroids are large or they have severe symptoms.

 Many people choose not to have treatment for their fibroids because they tend to shrink or go away after menopause.

 However, it is still important to check in with a doctor regularly to check if they have grown.

 If the fibroids are causing symptoms, doctors may recommend medications.